 Spring in the garden at Mottisfont

-Our riverside gardens are bursting with life, from sprouting spring bulbs to newly hatched ducklings and cygnets on the river.
+Our riverside gardens burst to life in spring, from sprouting bulbs to newly hatched ducklings and cygnets on the river.
 Discover delightful displays of daffodils, crocuses, tulips, and bright chionodoxa.
-The winter garden continues to boast bright colour and fragrance throughout spring.
+The winter garden continues to boast bright colour and fragrance throughout March and into April.

 Maud Russell’s head gardener, Mr Buckle, started the ‘bulk planting’ of single plant variety which has since been adopted by subsequent head gardeners.

 Developing a new garden

 Following a fundraising appeal, we’re currently developing the third walled garden, known as the ‘frameyard’.
 Soft landscaping works are planned to run until March, after which we'll begin planting - the final stage before we fully open this new garden.
 You're welcome to come and take a look as we work, and find out more about the project.

 Bluebells on the wider estate